Postgraduate Diploma in Project Management

 This course has been approved by Engineers Ireland as meeting its requirements for continuing professional development.

-Lectures are normally held on Friday evening 7 – 10 p.m. and Saturday morning 9.30 a.m. - 12.30 p.m. each week throughout the two semesters (September to April).
-In addition to attending lectures, participants may be required to submit coursework as part of the students' assessment.
+Lectures are normally held on Friday evening 7.00 - 10.00 p.m. and Saturday morning 9.30 a.m. - 12.30 p.m. each week throughout the two semesters (September to April).
+In addition to attending lectures, participants may be required to submit coursework as part of the student's assessment.
 Examinations take place in May.
 Topics covered include:

-- The computer in project control and IT in construction
+- The Computer and IT in Project Management

 The award of a Postgraduate Diploma in Project Management is based on a combination of the results of two examination papers and coursework consisting of a research report and a project management computing exercise.
-Each constitutes one third of the overall assessment.
+Each constitutes one-third of the overall assessment.
 Students must pass each paper; there is no system of compensation.
 The pass mark for the examination papers is 40%.
 A Distinction is awarded to those who obtain an overall average mark of 70% or more at the summer examination.
-The Diploma awarding ceremony takes place in November.

-An honours degree in Engineering, Architecture or related subject, or a suitable professional qualification plus at least two years relevant work experience (BSc Surveying will be considered if the candidate is working in an engineering environment).
+An honours degree (Level 8) in Engineering or a related subject, or a suitable professional qualification plus at least one year's relevant work experience.
 A candidate may be interviewed to establish his or her suitability for the course.

 Extensive notes are provided by individual lecturers, who may also recommend texts.

 “I think the course is very professionally run.
 The lecturers are top professionals and I feel that adds a lot of value to the course.”